 Wood Beam Fireplace Mantel

 If you are not comfortable with installing slates and bricks on your mantel, you can always opt for a beam mantel.
 It is known to take less time and is cheap to install if you have some woodworking knowledge.
-It is also not as difficult as people would perceive it and transforms your living-room look and feel.
-A DIY faux fireplace will make it feel like you are in a new home, and you will love it with shiplap features, baseboard, and a statement piece for decoration.
+It is also not as difficult as people would perceive it and transforms your living room look and feel.
+A DIY faux fireplace will make it feel like you are in a new home, and you will love it with shiplap features, a baseboard, and a statement piece for decoration.

 This step-by-step guide will guide you through the DIY project and provide you with a fireplace makeover.
 It operates on the same concepts as how Magikflame is built and is a good photo idea gallery or video gallery for DIY enthusiasts.
 It is designed for coziness and covers the entire fireplace in high-quality wood.
 If you are a DIYer, this home improvement undertaking will make it look like you have a new fireplace with a mantel shelf that can be used as bookshelves.
 A DIY fireplace can also serve as a space for bookcases or place a TV above the mantel.